Couples therapy is a process where partners are taught to understand and love each other better through therapy.

 When I told John about my pregnancy, his face glowed, and he pumped his fist in the air.
 The man I thought would be devastated about the news turned out to be happier than any future father I had seen.
 Then, to my surprise, John knelt on one knee and presented a ring to me.

-The first thing John and I realized after the honeymoon was that we knew so little about each other.
+The first thing John and I realized as couples after the honeymoon was that we knew so little about each other.
 For instance, he had an awful habit of leaving the toilet seat up, while I sometimes snored loudly.
-He also liked pouring almost half the bottle of maple syrup over his pancakes, while I loved to eat an unhealthy amount of mashed potatoes.
-Despite that, we had a baby on the way, and we were willing to look past our indifferences to have a happy family.
+Despite that, we had a baby on the way, and we were willing to look past our indifferences to have a happy family (this was apparently what couples therapy was for).

 When Luke came into our lives, I thought everything would still go smoothly between John and me.
 He said I did not need to work because he had a great job and income.
-I was grateful for it because I did not want to leave Luke at a daycare center while I was working.
 Besides, looking after a baby was a full-time job, especially when the baby’s about to reach their terrible twos.

 The first time that John and I argued for a long time was when he came home from work without food on the table.
 My excuse was that I had to do laundry and take care of Luke, but John asked me about what’s so hard with ordering pizza, at least.
 That caused me to sleep in the baby’s room that night, but then John fetched me around midnight and said sorry.
 Nonetheless, after that, we continued to have arguments almost every day about little things.

 I got fed up one day and asked John if he wanted to split because I could not handle another argument with him.
-His demeanor changed, and he hugged me, but I said we could not go forward unless we settled our differences through couples counseling.
+His demeanor changed, and he hugged me, but I said we can not go forward unless we settled our differences through couples counseling.
+Couples therapy did improve our relationship at that time.

-You can avail free couples counseling by going to non-profit organizations or churches.
-In case you want to do it online, some platforms offer a free trial.
+You can avail free therapy by going to non-profit organizations or churches.
+In case you want to do online therapy, some platforms offer a free trial.

-Couples counseling is the best therapy for two individuals who cannot deal with their relationship issues independently.
+Couples therapy is the best therapy for two individuals who cannot deal with their relationship issues independently.

-Often, at least one person in your circle can recommend a couples counselor.
-If you cannot get a referral, you can visit the American Association for Marriage and Family Therapy (AAMFT) website and use their locator feature to look for one in your area.
-Similarly, churches are typically linked to a couples counselor, given that engaged couples need to go through pre-marriage counseling.
+Often, at least one person in your circle can recommend a counselor.
+If you cannot get a referral for a counselor, you can visit the American Association for Marriage and Family Therapy (AAMFT) website and use their locator feature to look for one in your area.
+Similarly, churches are typically linked to a counselor, given that engaged couples need to go through pre-marriage counseling.

-Marriage counseling is short-term counseling that couples get when new issues pop up and affect their relationship.
+Marriage counseling is a short-term therapy that partners get when new issues pop up and affect their relationship.
 Meanwhile, couples therapy can deal with every problem that the husband and wife have had since their relationship started.

 What is the Gottman Method?

-The Gottman method is a couples therapy technique that therapists use to thoroughly assess the couple’s relationship and determine what solutions may suit them.
+The Gottman method is a therapy technique that therapists use to thoroughly assess the couple’s relationship and determine what solutions may suit them.
+Gottman’s method is one of the most effective therapy.

-Is it okay for married couples to sleep in separate rooms?
+Is it okay for married partners to sleep in separate rooms?
+Does this situation need therapy?

-Yes, it is perfectly okay for married couples to sleep in separate rooms.
-In truth, some therapists may recommend it, citing that the separation makes the couple want each other more.
+Yes, it is perfectly okay for married partners to sleep in separate rooms.
+In truth, some therapists may recommend it in some circumstances.

 How can I be more positive in a relationship?

-- Accept that you and your partner are two different people who cannot always like the same things.
+- Accept that you and your couple are two different people who cannot always like the same things.
 The more you embrace each other’s uniqueness, the more your relationship will flourish.

-- When your partner tells you something, don’t just nod and agree with them absentmindedly.
+- When your couple tells you something, don’t just nod and agree with them absentmindedly.
 You need to practice active listening to know that you care about their thoughts, experiences, and emotions.

 - In case you and your partner seem to have a misunderstanding all the time, you must learn how to choose your words and communicate better.
 Otherwise, you may end up separating.